dffffffff/curium/public-validator-+-sentry/buildvalidatorsentry.md

     max_num_outbound_peers = 100
     ```

-  If you are deploying a validator and sentry edit the validator's config.toml to set a suitable redial period, anything over 2 hours is advised.
+  If you are deploying a validator and sentry edit the validator's config.toml to set a suitable redial period.

     ```
     # Maximum pause when redialing a persistent peer (if zero, exponential backoff is used)
-    persistent_peers_max_dial_period = 10h
+    persistent_peers_max_dial_period = 1s
     ```

 17. Edit ".blzd/config/app.toml" to set the minimum-gas-prices to “0.002ubnt”